SymfonyCasts/testing/sfcasts/ep1/install.md

 we're going to zoom in on unit tests: tests that cover one specific piece of code - like a function or method.

-Oh, and by the way, tests also *super* fun.
+Oh, and by the way, tests are also *super* fun.
 It's automation!
 So buckley up.

 ## Installing PHPUnit